Skip to content

 • connectionString ADO connection string.

-• query usually it is an SQL query to execute.
+• query Usually, this is the SQL query to execute.

-connectionString parameter allows accessing wide variety of different database sources.
-You may learn ore here: https://docs.microsoft.com/en-us/sql/ado/reference/ado-api/connectionstring-property-ado.
+The connectionString parameter allows access to a wide variety of different database sources.
+You can learn more here: https://docs.microsoft.com/en-us/sql/ado/reference/ado-api/connectionstring-property-ado.

-Some samples of typical ADO connection string values:
+Some examples of typical ADO connection string values:

 Microsoft Access